Natameme/NatalieHogue_EP_353_Classwork/Final/indev/readme.md

 ###Step 2b

-In the current implementation, compile OrganSecondBuild.c with the code
+The line to compile each program is at the top of each C file, following the rough structure

-  `clang OrganSecondBuild.c -o OrganToo -lportaudio -lportmidi && ./OrganToo`
+    `clang Filename.c -o Filename -lportaudio -lportmidi && ./Filename`

 The code will run through and midi setting, ideally it should return without an error, however in the event that you get an "invalid device ID" error,